Arvedui/picup/README.rst

 - python 2.7 or 3.*
 - PyQt5

-  - PyQt4 is supported to but this will be removed in the future
+  - PyQt4 is supported too but this will be removed in the future

 - picuplib